 Making friends as an adult

 Proximity and common interests are two really important elements of friendship; we generally gravitate to those we see daily and people who share the same hobbies or traits as us, as it provides a genuine basis for something to talk about.
 It seems like everyone’s already got an established group of friends, which makes it hard to make new friends.
-However, the forced proximity of a school setting can really aid in expanding social circles; being surrounded by other teens with common interests.
+However, the forced proximity of your university, tafe, or work environments can really aid in expanding social circles; being surrounded by other adults with common interests.

 We are still forming our own identity, and dealing with the social pressure of growing up.
 These are issues that can be a bonding point for you and others.
 If you’re finding it difficult to interact with others your own age, try searching for common ground; maybe a viral Tik Tok or YouTube trend.